Outline and Boxes on a Blue Blackground

 Law of the Workplace

-We live in the age of the gig economy and globalized labor.
+We live in the age of the gig economy, globalized labor, and artificial intelligence.
 Questions surrounding regulations that govern the interaction between an individual and their workplace and even the very definition of “employee” significantly impact society and quality of life.
-Labor and employment law are central to these conversations.
+Labor and employment law are part of important conversations on environmental justice, human rights, income inequality, privacy, and public finance policy

 How can the law adapt to and anticipate the evolving nature of employment?